folkertdev/one-true-path-experiment/README.md

 * a pretty-printer (convert draw instructions to strings)
 * a parser (convert strings to draw instructions)  - could be a separate package
 * basic transformations:
-    For instance translating a set of instructions by some amount, get the bounding box of a path, visually concatenate paths, overlay paths.
+    For instance spatial transformations (translate, scale, rotate), get the bounding box of a path, visually concatenate paths, overlay paths.

 ### out of scope (for now)